CH-TD/MINIST_Pythod_to_Arduino/README.md

-# MINIST_Pythod_to_Arduino
+# MINIST_Python_to_Arduino
-this repo has code that make predictions usuing trained model in python then send the prediction to an arduino using serial communication
+this repo has code that make predictions usuing trained model in keras then send the predictions to an arduino using serial communication